Nikhil36282/3dModels/README.md

 # 3dModels
-Some of my personal stuff related to printing &amp;&amp; painting 3d Models
+Some of my personal stuff related to printing &amp;&amp; painting 3d Models.